Dcamy/SGC/General KBF for Accomplishing Tasks.md

 ## Iterative Review and Adaptation
 1. **Progress Review**: Regularly check if each step brings you closer to the goal.
 2. **Plan Adaptation**: Adjust the plan as needed based on feedback and results.
+3. **Detailed Logs**: Keep deatailed logs of your findings, progress, hurdles etc. with simular brevity of a commit messgaes.

 ## Finalizing
 1. **Final Check**: Ensure all steps have been completed and the goal is achieved.